-Everyone prepares differently for a holiday but reading can be a way to explore a country’s past, present and future before you arrive.
-You become more aware of the separate elements that have helped to created the country you wish to experience.
-Here are a few of my most recent additions to the EL Reading List – ‘Books About Mongolia.’
+Everyone prepares differently for a holiday but reading can be a way to explore a country’s past, present, and future before you arrive.
+You become more aware of the separate elements that have helped to create the country you wish to experience.
+Here are the details of the EL Reading List – ‘Books About Mongolia.’

 This is a good introduction to Genghis Khan’s life and his influences.
 The Mongol Empire is similar in its focus.
 Also, for an in-depth introduction on the Gobi, I highly recommend John Man’s Tracking the Gobi.
 If you like his style of writing, he has written about the life of Kubilai Khan as well.

 - The Mongol Empire: Genghis Khan, his heirs and the founding of modern China